HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-28][Active] https://github.com/bodil/im-rs - Blazing fast immutable collection datatypes for Rust.
 Comes in two versions: im (thread safe) and im-rc (fast but not thread safe).
 [2019-10-28][Active] https://github.com/petgraph/petgraph - Graph data structure library for Rust
 [2019-10-28][Active] https://github.com/Xudong-Huang/may_postgres - postgres client for rust stackful coroutine
+[2019-10-29][Active] https://github.com/sfackler/r2d2 - A generic connection pool for Rust.
+Opening a new database connection every time one is needed is both inefficient and can lead to resource exhaustion under high traffic conditions.
+A connection pool maintains a set of open connections to a database, handing them out for repeated use. r2d2 is agnostic to the connection type it is managing.
+Implementors of the ManageConnection trait provide the database-specific logic to create and check the health of connections.
+[2019-10-29][Active] https://github.com/jgallagher/rusqlite - Ergonomic bindings to SQLite for Rust.
+[2019-10-29][Active] https://github.com/apache/arrow/tree/master/rust/datafusion - DataFusion is an in-memory query engine that uses Apache Arrow as the memory model.
+It supports executing SQL queries against CSV and Parquet files as well as querying directly against in-memory data. ref: https://andygrove.io/how_to_build_a_modern_distributed_compute_platform/.
+[2019-10-29][Active] https://github.com/apache/arrow/tree/master/rust/parquet - An Apache Parquet implementation in Rust.
+[2019-10-29][Active] https://github.com/aldanor/hdf5-rust - The hdf5 crate (previously known as hdf5-rs) provides thread-safe Rust bindings and high-level wrappers for the HDF5 library API.
+[2019-10-29][Active] https://github.com/apache/arrow/tree/master/rust - The Rust implementation of Arrow consists of the following crates.
+[2019-10-29][Active] https://github.com/apache/arrow - Apache Arrow is a cross-language development platform for in-memory data.
+It specifies a standardized language-independent columnar memory format for flat and hierarchical data, organized for efficient analytic operations on modern hardware.
+It also provides computational libraries and zero-copy streaming messaging and interprocess communication… https://arrow.apache.org
+[2019-10-29][Active] https://github.com/andygrove/ballista - PoC of distributed compute platform using Rust, Apache Arrow, and Kubernetes!
+I originally wanted DataFusion to be a distributed compute platform but this was overly ambitious at the time, and it ended up becoming an in-memory single-threaded query execution engine for the Rust implementation of Apache Arrow.
+However, DataFusion now provides a good foundation to have another attempt at building a modern distributed compute platform in Rust.
+My goal is to use this repo to move fast and try out ideas that help drive requirements for Apache Arrow and DataFusion.
+[2019-10-29][Active] https://github.com/andygrove/sqlparser-rs - The goal of this project is to build a SQL lexer and parser capable of parsing SQL that conforms with the ANSI/ISO SQL standard while also making it easy to support custom dialects so that this crate can be used as a foundation for vendor-specific parsers.
+This parser is currently being used by the DataFusion query engine and LocustDB.
+[2019-10-29][Active] https://github.com/cswinter/LocustDB - Massively parallel, high performance analytics database that will rapidly devour all of your data.
+[2019-10-29][Active] https://github.com/indradb/indradb - A graph database written in rust.
+IndraDB consists of a server and an underlying library.
+Most users would use the server, which is available via releases as pre-compiled binaries.
+But if you're a rust developer that wants to embed a graph database directly in your application, you can use the library. ref: https://github.com/indradb/python-client.

 ### Data Format relative
 [2019-10-19][Active] https://github.com/serde-rs/serde - Serde is a framework for serializing and deserializing Rust data structures efficiently and generically.
+[2019-10-29][Active] https://github.com/BurntSushi/rust-csv - A fast and flexible CSV reader and writer for Rust, with support for Serde. ref: https://docs.rs/csv/1.0.0/csv/tutorial/index.html.
+[2019-10-29][Active] https://github.com/J-F-Liu/lopdf - A Rust library for PDF document manipulation.

 ### ML-DL
 [2019-10-20][Active] https://github.com/RustAudio/deepspeech-rs - The library is open source and performs Speech-To-Text completely offline.
 They provide pretrained models for English.
 It binds to https://github.com/mozilla/DeepSpeech.